FemiAdesola/frontend-project/README.md

 3. Redux store were created for following features:
     - product reducer: get all products, find a single products, sort products by categories, sort products by price.
-    - Create, update  a product and update features only for admin of the webapp.
+    - CRUD [Create, read, update, delete]  a product and update features only for admin of the webapp.
     - user reducer: Register and Login
     - cart reducer: add product to cart, remove products, update products's quantity in cart
 4. Routes to the following are private: route to user profile page is not accessible if user has not logged in.